Are you already spending big on Google Ads, but still getting small results? I think I know why. Your Google Ads Negative Keywords List is wrong.

 - You add a shared negative list to new campaigns where that list wasn’t intended.

 It’s all too easy to be guilty of any of these.

-Start by making a copy of the Keyword Conflicts spreadsheet that Google provides.
+Step 1: Make a copy of the Keyword Conflicts spreadsheet (provided by Google:

-Fill out the appropriate information with your negative keywords and other info from your Ads account.
+Step 2: Fill out the sheet with your negative keywords and other requested info from your Ads account:

-You’ll need to ensure that you add your spreadsheet’s URL and the email address you want to send your report to.
+Step 5: Ensure that you add your spreadsheet’s URL and the target email address (whomever you want to send your report to) within the script editor: